CERTCC/CERT-Guide-to-CVD/docs/topics/roles/vendor.md

 independent team; we still refer to these individuals and groups as vendors.

+!!! example inline end "Vendor Perspectives"

+    The NTIA Awareness and Adoption Working Group survey (previously mentioned in [Section 2.2](2.3.-Avoid-Surprise_47677453.md)) found the following \[1\]:

+    - 60-80% of the more mature vendors followed CVD practices
+    - 76% of those mature vendors developed their vulnerability handling procedures in-house.
+    - Vendors' perceived need for a vulnerability disclosure policy was driven by a sense of corporate responsibility or customer demand.
+    - Only a third of responding companies considered and/or required suppliers to have their own vulnerability handling procedures.

+## Vendors Include More Than Just Software Companies

 As software-centric systems find their way into various industries, more and more vendors of traditional products find themselves becoming software vendors.